 The Emersons struggled on for a couple of years more.
 Both Eddie Jones and Jimmy Caines got married, but money wasn't coming in.
 They gave it one more shot, releasing "Down In The Valley"/"Loneliness" on the United Artists label in October 1961, but when that went nowhere, it signaled the end of the group.

-At some point in the 60s, Bill Gordon relocated to Minneapolis for unknown reasons, taking the Teenage masters with him.
+In 1958, Bill Gordon relocated to Minneapolis, where he'd grown up, taking the Teenage masters with him.
 There he re-released "The Greatest Of Them All" (credited to "Eddie Jones and the Demons"; finally spelled correctly) on the Kairay label.
 It was backed with "Long Tall Texan" (by Jim Mann and the Demons).
 Since there was never a Jim Mann in the Demens, my guess is that he found a local act called the Demons and decided to put out a side by them.
 Unfortunately, I found out about this long after the interview, so I have no idea if Eddie Jones knew anything about it.
-(There was a singer/record producer in Minneapolis named "Shane Kai-Ray," who presumably had something to do with this release.
+(There was a singer/record producer in Minneapolis named "Shane Kai-Ray" (Richard Caire), who presumably had something to do with this release.
 (He'd had at least two recordings on Lodestar in 1961.
-One of the sides was called "Trashman's Blues" and it was from this that the Trashmen devived their name.)
-Gordon seems to have also been involved with the Pauaural label in Minneapolis.
+One of the sides was called "Trashman's Blues" and it was from this that the Trashmen derived their name.)
+Gordon seems to have also been involved with the Pauaural label in Minneapolis (and, of course, New Teenage Records in 1965).
 Around 1981 it issued an LP called Back To The Fabulous Fifties - Original Hits, containing "Take Me As I Am" and "Young Girl" by the Demens (spelled "Demons" once again), as well as the Teenage cuts by the Isley Brothers.

 When Eddie and Jimmy left, Tom and Frankie Cook decided against bringing in new members.
 Years later, Eddie Jones returned to rehearsing groups, counting the Bobbettes, the Chantels, and the Crystals as his clients.
 Eddie passed away on August 24, 2008.